BigETI/MoonlightController/README.md

-# Moonlight controller
+﻿# Moonlight controller

 ## Description

-Moonlight controller is a cross platform library to control user I/O interfaces using a scripting backend.
+Moonlight controller is a cross platform C++23 library to control common user I/O interfaces using a scripting backend.

-## Supported languages
+## Supported scripting languages

-- C++
-- Lua
+- Lua 5.4

-## Supported platforms
+## Platforms

+- ⚠️ Android
+- ⚠️ iOS
-- Linux *
+- ⚠️ Linux
-- OSX *
+- ⚠️ macOS
-- Windows
+- ✔️ Windows

+### Definitions

+- ✔️ Supported
-\* will be supported at a later point in time
+- ⚠️ Will be supported at a later point in time

 ## License
-The [license](https://github.com/BigETI/libmoonlightcontroller/blob/master/LICENSE) can be found here: [https://github.com/BigETI/libmoonlightcontroller/blob/master/LICENSE](https://github.com/BigETI/libmoonlightcontroller/blob/master/LICENSE)

-## Documentation
-The [documentation](https://github.com/BigETI/libmoonlightcontroller/wiki) for installing moonlight controller and the documentation for the scripting API of moonlight controller can be found here: [https://github.com/BigETI/libmoonlightcontroller/wiki](https://github.com/BigETI/libmoonlightcontroller/wiki)
+The [license](https://github.com/BigETI/MoonlightController/blob/master/LICENSE) can be found here: [https://github.com/BigETI/MoonlightController/blob/master/LICENSE](https://github.com/BigETI/MoonlightController/blob/master/LICENSE)

 ## Important notes

 This project is still in development.

 Code for all platforms are not implemented yet.

 ## How to contribute to this project?

 Create a fork out of this project, make your changes and create a pull request.